More About CBT

 We will then work out how to make changes to help with your troubling thoughts and feelings and how to put these into practice in your everyday life.
 There is usually some homework between sessions to practice these changes and then in the following sessions we discuss how it went and how your thoughts and feelings may have changed.

 Once you master the skills you need there will come a point where you will be able to use them on your own and so you will no longer need therapy.
-You can then take these skills forward into your everyday life, which should keep your issues at bay for longer.
+You can then take these skills forward into your everyday life, which will help you maintain the gains you made during your sessions.